 From the MAMM, you can grab a taxi and head up to El Castillo, the Castle, which sits on the hills above Poblado, overlooking the city.
 It is a large castle built by a rich family (their family is buried at the San Pedro cemetery mentioned earlier) which has now been converted into an interesting museum.

-If you take the tour you will hear about the family and the tragic end of the patriarch (his manner of death was oh-so characteristic of Medellin).
+If you take the tour you will hear about the family and the tragic end of the patriarch (not to spoil it, but his manner of death was oh-so-characteristic of Medellin).
 The real attraction, I think, is the grounds of the castle where you can hang out and take in the city, perhaps even seeing the colorful scarlet macaws flying overhead.

 Santafe Shopping Mall

 To round out your third and final day in Medellin, I’d recommend heading to the Santafe shopping mall… Yes, it is a strange recommendation, but people in Medellin love malls and the Santafe mall is quite impressive, offering up an overwhelming number of stores beneath a giant retractable roof that opens up to take advantage of the beautiful weather in the City of Eternal Spring.

 Even grabbing a bite to eat at the food court offers up incredible views.
 And if you started your day at La Minorista, there is no greater contrast than that place and Santafe, for Medellin is a city of contrasts… Terrible poverty versus incredible wealth, tragic history versus innovation and a bright future.